flintproject/Flint/doc/JOSS/paper.md

 affiliations:
  - name: Graduate School of Medicine, Yamaguchi University
    index: 1
-date: 23 Jun 2020
+date: 3 Jul 2020
 bibliography: paper.bib
 ---

 # Introduction

-Understanding dynamics of biological or physiological systems often requires a rigorous mathematical model that describes the hypotheses to be tested.
-It is widely recognized that the class of ordinary differential equations (ODEs) is suitable for describing the time course of variables in a deterministic system, stemming from a simple assumption about the rate of their change.
+Understanding dynamics of living organisms often requires a rigorous mathematical model that describes the hypotheses to be tested.
+It is widely recognized that the class of ordinary differential equations (ODE) is suitable for describing the time course of variables in a deterministic system, stemming from a simple assumption about the rate of their change.
 One of such examples is the chemical reaction accelerated by an enzyme following the Michaelis-Menten kinetics; another is the action potential of cardiac cells driven by modulation of ion channels.
+By a virtue of differential equations, these celullar models can be integrated into the one of tissue or organ level.
+In fact, the way to integrate a computational model of the physiological functions of the whole individual has been explored since the end of the last century, under the name physiome [@leem_perspectives_2016].

-As a consequence, recent computational studies on composite intracellular models employs several domain-specific languages such as CellML [@lloyd_cellml_2004], the Physiological Hierarchy Markup Language (PHML) [@asai_databases_2015], or the Systems Biology Markup Language (SBML) [@hucka_systems_2003], in order to make it easier for researchers to edit models that implicitly specify the ODEs in problem.
+It is, however, technically challenging for practitioners in the field of biology or physiology to express their hypotheses on biological organisms in a precise system of ODEs.
+In order to make it easier to edit a model in problem that implicitly specify the ODEs, several domain-specific languages have been proposed and standardized, including CellML [@lloyd_cellml_2004], the Physiological Hierarchy Markup Language (PHML) [@asai_databases_2015], and the Systems Biology Markup Language (SBML) reported by [@hucka_systems_2003].
+Although the design principle of each modeling language varies, computational analysis of any model in these languages comprises the shared set of procedures based on the theory of differential equations and dynamical systems.

-We introduce `Flint`, a simulator software for models written in these languages, which allows users to transform a given model into a set of ODEs and solve it in a numerical manner. `Flint` facilitates efficient solvers e.g. using the additive Runge-Kutta scheme implemented in the SUNDIALS library [@hindmarsh2005sundials].
-It also supports a non-deterministic extension of ODEs, namely stochastic differential equations (SDE) [@higham_algorithmic_2001] which makes it possible to involve random elements, e.g. noises, in the dynamics.
+In this work we introduce `Flint`, a simulator software for models written in the above languages.
+The simulator allows users to transform a given model into a system of ODEs and solve it in a numerical manner.
+It also supports stochastic differential equations (SDE), a non-deterministic extension of ODEs, which makes it possible to involve random elements, e.g. noises, in the dynamics.

 The development of `Flint` has been tied in with the physiome.jp project [@nomura_toward_2010], which aims to establish a computational platform for